Jaane Jaan (2023 film): Plot

-In Kalimpong, North West Bengal, Maya D'Souza is a single mother who runs a cafeteria.
+In Kalimpong, northern West Bengal, Maya D'Souza is a single mother who runs a cafeteria.
 Naren Vyas is a reclusive, but brilliant mathematics teacher, who lives next door to Maya and her teenage daughter Tara.
 Naren is solemn and introverted, though well-liked amongst his students, and his morning exchanges with Maya from whose cafeteria he buys lunch, is the brightest part of his day.

 Ajit, Maya's abusive estranged husband and a corrupt policeman, shows up one night to extort money from her which she stole when fleeing from him 14 years ago.
-He threatens both her and Tara, causing the situation to quickly escalate into violence and Ajit is killed by them via strangulation.
+He threatens both her and Tara, causing the situation to quickly escalate into violence and Ajit is killed by them via strangulation, partly in self-defense.
 Overhearing the commotion and deducing that Ajit has been killed, Naren offers his help to the mother and daughter.
 He not only disposes the body, but also plots the cover-up step-by-step.

 Inspector Karan Anand, a former classmate of Naren, is assigned to track the missing Ajit, which leads him to Kalimpong.
 There, he runs into Naren, along with burned remains with Ajit's credentials.
 Karan's suspicions immediately fall on Maya.
 Autopsy shows that the murder occurred on the 10 of the month.
 Maya and Tara have a detailed alibi.
 Unable to poke any holes in Maya's alibi, Karan is ready to go back.
 However, one of Maya's employees tells him about Naren's crush on Maya.
 Karan becomes suspicious of Naren, who had previously claimed to not know Maya very well.
 Karan finds incriminating evidence against Naren, who does not have an alibi for the night of the murder.